getCUJO/QoOID/draft-ietf-ippm-qoo.md

 This means that when the measurements report full distributions, requirements can use arbitrary percentiles while the requirement percentiles need to match one or more of the percentiles reported by the measurements in case the simplification described in {{sampling_requirements}} is used, i.e., one can set requirements at the \[0th, 10th, 25th, 50th, 75th, 90th, 95th, 99th, 99.9th, 100th\] percentiles.
-Packet loss rates and bandwidth must be reported as separate values.
+Packet loss rates and throughput must be reported as separate values.

-Applications do of course have throughput requirements, and thus a complete framework for application-level network quality must also take capacity into account.
-Insufficient bandwidth may give unacceptable application outcomes without necessarily inducing a lot of latency or packet loss.
+Applications do of course have throughput requirements, and thus a complete framework for application-level network quality must also account for throughput.
+Insufficient available capacity may give unacceptable application outcomes without necessarily inducing a lot of latency or packet loss.
 Therefore, the network requirements must include a minimum throughput requirement.